-Swiss finance minister says stricter bank rules needed for trust
+Swiss Finance Minister Says Stricter Bank Rules Needed for Trust

 Keller-Sutter said Thursday that she’d be against any proposal to merge Finma into the central bank as a way to strengthen the credibility of regulation in the country.

-Keller-Sutter spoke out in favour of giving Finma the power to fine banks in January, but the measure didn’t make it into the set of bank reforms the government presented in April.
+Keller-Sutter spoke out in favor of giving Finma the power to fine banks in January, but the measure didn’t make it into the set of bank reforms the government presented in April.

 Karin Keller-Sutter is seen as one of the most powerful ministers in Switzerland’s seven-member government.
 She will also assume the rotating office of Swiss president next year.
 Part of the executive for six years, she has been finance minister since the beginning of 2023.